greenyjwk/Hybrid-Vision-Transformer-Systematic-Review/README.md

 # Systematic Review of Hybrid Vision Transformer Architectures for Radiological Image Analysis

-It is official repository for the research paper "Systematic Review of Hybrid Vision Transformer Architectures for Radiological Image Analysis"
+It is the official repository for the research paper "Systematic Review of Hybrid Vision Transformer Architectures for Radiological Image Analysis".
+It has the list of the 34 papers that have been used as the benchmark for the review paper.